seir-flex/code_bar/README.md

 ## Part I: Members, Students and Instructors

-You're starting your own web development school called Codebar!
+You're starting your own web-dev school called Codebar!
 Everybody at Codebar -- whether they are attending workshops or teaching them -- is a `Member`.
 * Each member has a `full_name`.
 * Each member should be able to `introduce` themselves (e.g., "Hi, my name is Kevin!").